Coherent mechanical noise cancellation and cooperativity competition in optomechanical arrays: Supplemental

-which identifies the coupling to the cavity field and the {\it indirect} coupling to the second MR mediated by the light.
-Taking $G_2=0$, i.e.\ the second MR is decoupled from the cavity field, we obtain
+which identifies the coupling to the cavity field and the {\it indirect} coupling to the second mechanical resonator mediated by the light.
+Taking $G_2=0$, i.e.\ the second mechanical resonator is decoupled from the cavity field, we obtain

-which is exactly the effective mechanical susceptibility provided in Ref.~\cite{Genes2008} (note:\ their definitions of $G$ and $\kappa$ are slightly different from ours), which studied a single MR coupled to cavity field.
-Owing to the symmetry of the two MRs, we therefore get the effective susceptibility of the second MR
+which is exactly the effective mechanical susceptibility provided in Ref.~\cite{Genes2008} (note:\ their definitions of $G$ and $\kappa$ are slightly different from ours), which studied a single mechanical resonator coupled to cavity field.
+Owing to the symmetry of the two mechanical resonators, we therefore get the effective susceptibility of the second mechanical resonator